Were You Hurt By A Defective Product?

 When you buy any type of consumer product, it's natural to expect that product to work safely and properly.
 From child safety seats, to power tools, to cutting-edge electronic devices, product manufacturers have a moral and legal obligation to properly test their products before they reach store shelves.
 But sometimes this is not the case.
 Sometimes these big manufacturers put profits over people, rushing products to market before they've been adequately tested for safety.

-The range of potentially defective products is long and distressing, including a number of products used by children and adults of all ages.
-From the latest blockbuster drugs such as testosterone supplements or Xarelto to dangerous children’s toys, product liability cases can include any of the following:
+The list of potentially defective products is long and distressing, including a number of products used by children and adults of all ages.
+From the latest blockbuster drugs such as testosterone supplements to dangerous children's toys, product liability cases can include any of the following:

 - Defective Medical Device

 - Defective Children's Products

 When manufacturers fail to properly warn a consumer of a product's potential danger or appropriate use, they may be liable for the injuries that result.
 In other cases, the manufacturing process may have flaws, such as with defective home appliances that cause fires.
 No matter how you've been injured, you can count on Gary Martin Hays & Associates for vigorous, bold legal representation in your product liability case.
 Call 1-800-898-HAYS right now.

 Medical device manufacturers are under tremendous pressure to bring products to market.
 When evidence mounts that a product may not be as safe as originally believed, these negligent companies often continue to sell the product without making patients aware.
 We are prepared to stand up for product liability victims.
 We can fight for the compensation our clients deserve after a defective medical device injury.
 If you or a loved one has been injured by a defective medical device, you may be entitled to compensation.

 Did a defective medical device harm you or someone you know?

 - Did your hip implant fail or was it the subject of a recall?

 - Did a defective defibrillator contribute to a loved one's death?